What Are The Basics Of Guitar Pickup Wiring?

 The copper wire and the magnet create a small electromagnetic field that reacts to your guitar strings and creates an electrical signal with a constantly varying voltage in the Hot and Ground leads.
 Your amplifier interprets these changing voltages as your guitar signal.

-I’ve explained this because there are two key things that pertain to this article on guitar pickup wiring: the magnet and the coil.
+I’ve explained this because there are two key things that pertain to this article on guitar wiring: the magnet and the coil.

 The Magnet